 As of the date of this MD&A, the remaining PPA contract life of Komatsu is approximately 20 years.
-The Group's 85%-owned operating solar power project in Japan is shown to the right:
+Details of the Group's 85%-owned operating solar power project are shown below:

-Gross Connection

-Project Region Sites MW Technology date
+Project Region Sites Gross MW Technology Connection date

 Komatsu Honsu 1 13.2 Fixed-tilt May-2018

 Total 1 13.2

-Komatsu is expected to produce approximately 14.2 million kWh of solar electricity per year.
+Komatsu is capable of producing approximately 14.2 million kWh of solar electricity per year.